Twice as Tall

 Twice as Tall is the fifth studio album by Nigerian singer Burna Boy.
-It was released on August 14, 2020, by Spaceship Entertainment, Bad Habit, Atlantic Records and Warner Music.
-Recording sessions took place in 2020, with Burna Boy, American singer and songwriter Diddy and Mama Burna Bose Ogulu serving as the record's executive producers.
+It was released on 13 August 2020 by Spaceship Entertainment, Bad Habit, Atlantic Records and Warner Music.
+Recording sessions took place in 2020, with Burna Boy, American singer and songwriter Diddy and Burna Boy's mother Bose Ogulu serving as the record's executive producers.
 The album is a mixture of Afrobeats, Afrobeat, dancehall, pop and hip hop.
 It was produced primarily by Telz, along with production from Rexxie, Timbaland and DJDS, among others.
 The album features guest appearances from Youssou N'Dour, Naughty by Nature, Sauti Sol, Chris Martin and Stormzy.
-Its lead single is "Wonderful", released on June 26, 2020.
+Its lead single is "Wonderful", released on 26 June 2020.

 At the 63rd ceremony of the Grammy Awards, Twice as Tall won Best Global Music Album.

 Background and recording

-Burna Boy recorded songs for Twice as Tall mainly in [Ahoada], Nigeria over few months of the COVID-19 pandemic in 2020.
-Due to the pandemic, Burna Boy and his co-executive producer Diddy worked together through virtual file transfers and Zoom calls.
-The latter providing voice-over intros for a few of the songs and musical input.
+Burna Boy recorded songs for Twice as Tall mainly in Ahoada, Nigeria over few months of the COVID-19 pandemic in 2020.
+Due to the pandemic, Burna Boy and his co-executive producer Diddy worked together through virtual file transfers and Zoom calls, the latter providing voice-over intros for a few of the songs and musical input.
 Burna Boy told The New York Times, "I've never picked up a pen and paper and written down a song in my life.
 It all just comes, like someone is standing there and telling me what to say.
 It's all according to the spirits.
 Some of us are put on this earth to do what we do".
 He said that through the album, he is building a bridge that leads every black person in the world to come together.
 Burna Boy said in a press release that the album is about a period of time in his life, "It's the album about the struggle for freedom.
 It's the album about life in general, real life, good times, bad times, happy times, sad times, great times".
 The album was produced primarily by Telz, along with production from Rexxie, Timbaland and DJDS, among others.
 It features guest appearances from Youssou N'Dour, Naughty by Nature, Sauti Sol, Chris Martin and Stormzy.

 The album release was accompanied by a comic book The Secret Flame, narrated by Burna Boy's grandfather, Benson Idonije, who managed Afrobeat music pioneer Fela Kuti.
 The animated comic, follows Burna Boy through a spiritual journey of discovering oneself while highlighting the very moments that brought him to where he is standing tall today.
 Burna Boy released the album artwork on Instagram, depicting him in cartoon form as a titan, striding over modern roads and ancient monuments.
 He said that the art did justice to exactly what he intended to portray, noting that it reflects his journey through different energies and emotions while recording the album.